 There are 124,444 households in Hamilton County: 50.20% were married couple families; 13.50% are female-headed families.
 Hamilton County, TN Encyclopedia All Experts, 2000

 In 2006, the proportion of births to unmarried women was 38.5%.
 National Vital Statistics Reports, Vol. 56, No 7.
 December 5, 2007

-According to the U.S. Census Bureau, 18 million U.S. children now live in single-parent homes.
-Only 3.5 percent of these children live with their fathers.
+According to the 2010 US Census, 20 million U.S. children now live in single-parent homes.

 The Plight of Fatherlessness

 The United States is the world’s leader in fatherless families.
 U.S. Census Bureau